-The Company's financial instruments consist of cash, marketable securities, due from joint venture partner, reclamation bonds, trade and other payables and due to joint venture partner.
-Cash and marketable securities are measured at fair value through profit and loss.
-Due from joint venture partner and reclamation bonds are measured at amortized cost.
+The Company's financial instruments consist of cash and cash equivalents, marketable securities, reclamation bonds, trade and other payables and due to joint venture partner.
+Cash and cash equivalents and marketable securities are measured at fair value through profit and loss.
+Reclamation bonds are measured at amortized cost.
 Trade and other payables and due to joint venture partner are measured at amortized cost.

-The fair value of the Company's cash and marketable securities is measured using level one of the fair value hierarchy.
+The fair value of the Company's cash and cash equivalents and marketable securities is measured using level one of the fair value hierarchy.